genn-team/genn/README.md

 -   they define input patterns (e.g. for Poisson neurons like in the example)

--   they use "stepTimeGPU(x, y, z);" to run one time step on the GPU or "stepTimeCPU(x, y, z);" to run one on the CPU. (both versions are always compiled).
+-   they use `stepTimeGPU(x, y, z);` to run one time step on the GPU or `stepTimeCPU(x, y, z);` to run one on the CPU. (both versions are always compiled).
 However, mixing the two does not make too much sense.
 The host version uses the same memory whereto results from the GPU version are copied (see next point)

--   they use functions like "copyStateFromDevice();" etcetera to obtain results from GPU calculations.
+-   they use functions like `copyStateFromDevice();` etcetera to obtain results from GPU calculations.

 -   the simulation code is then produced in the following two steps:
-    "genn-buildmodel.[sh|bat] ./modelFile.cc" and "make clean && make"
+    `genn-buildmodel.[sh|bat] ./modelFile.cc" and "make clean && make`

 For more details on how to use Genn, please see the documentation.

+Bibliography

+[#Izhikevich 2003]: http://dx.doi.org/10.1109/TNN.2003.820440 "Izhikevich, E. M. Simple model of spiking neurons.
+IEEE transactions on neural networks 14, 1569–1572 (2003)"
+[#Nowotny et al. 2005]: http://dx.doi.org/10.1007/s00422-005-0019-7 "Nowotny, T., Huerta, R., Abarbanel, H. D. & Rabinovich, M. I. Self-organization in the olfactory system: one shot odor recognition in insects.
+Biological cybernetics 93, 436–446 (2005)"
+[#Schmuker et al. 2014]: http://dx.doi.org/10.1073/pnas.1303053111 "Schmuker, M., Pfeil, T. and Nawrot, M.P.
+A neuromorphic network for generic multivariate data classification.
+Proceedings of the National Academy of Sciences, 111(6), pp.2081-2086 (2014)"
+[#Yavuz et al. 2016]: http://dx.doi.org/10.1038%2Fsrep18854 "Yavuz, E., Turner, J. and Nowotny, T. GeNN: a code generation framework for accelerated brain simulations.
+Scientific reports, 6.
+(2016)"